SMILE Blog October 2022

 Students at Corliss Auditorium in the GSO

-Highlights of the tour included the Marine Geological Laboratory where students were able to touch various rock and mineral samples, take a peek at minerals under the microscopes and hold an actual megalodon tooth in their hands.
-Students were able to examine the tools of ocean research along the tour.
-At one stop they were able view research on a model of mid-ocean ridge.
-At several others, they were able to see the robotic technology involved in researching the ocean.
+Highlights of the tour included the Marine Geological Laboratory where students were able to touch various rock and mineral samples, take a peek at minerals under the microscopes and hold an actual megalodon tooth.
+Students were able to examine the tools of ocean research during the tour.
+At one stop, they viewed research on a model of a mid-ocean ridge.
+At several others, they saw the robotic technology involved in researching the ocean.
 The Inner Space Center vividly demonstrated how necessary technology is in ocean research.
-Students were amazed at the live feeds and videos of some of less explored parts of the ocean.
-The absolute favorite station was at the Aquarium.
-Students each had a chance to hold a seastar, hermit crab, sea urchin or other marine life.
+Students were amazed at the live feeds and videos of some of the less explored parts of the ocean.
+The student’s absolute favorite station was the Aquarium.
+Students each had a chance to hold a sea star, hermit crab, sea urchin and other marine life.
 For several students, this was their first time interacting with any type of marine life.
 Our SMILE students left the Narragansett Bay Campus exhausted from all the walking, fresh air, and ocean interactions.

 Observing lifeforms through ROV (remotely operated vehicles)